List of preserved steam locomotives in Germany: Class 44

 The Class 44 were standard goods train, steam locomotives with three cylinder engines.
 Both the DB and the East German DR converted some of the engines to oil-firing, the DB ones being recognisable from their 043 computerised numbers.
 20 DR locomotives were fitted with the Wendler coal-dust firing system.
 Several DR locomotives were used as heating engines after being reconverted from oil to coal, but were not given 'coal numbers'; here the last known EDP running number is listed.

 Class 45

 The Class 45 locomotives, built by the firm of Henschel between 1936 and 1937, were the most powerful, standard goods train locomotives in the Deutsche Reichsbahn.

 Class 50

 The Deutsche Reichsbahn built more Class 50 standard, goods train locomotives than any other class of engine.
 A total of 3,164 were built between 1939 and 1948.

 Class 50.35

-Between 1958 and 1962 the Deutsche Reichsbahn (GDR) had 208 locomotives of Class 50 fitted with newly designed boilers with a mixer-preheater, larger evaporative heating areas and improved suction draught.
+Between 1958 and 1962 the Deutsche Reichsbahn (East Germany) had 208 locomotives of Class 50 fitted with newly designed boilers with a mixer-preheater, larger evaporative heating areas and improved suction draught.
 They were given the designation Class 50.35 and running numbers 50 3501 - 50 3708.
 Some time later, several locomotives of the series were also converted to oil-firing (BR 50.50) and renumbered to DR "50 00xx-x".